SysKitTeam/docs-monitor/installation-configuration/upgrade-to-the-latest-version.md

 ---
-title: Upgrade to the Latest Version
-description: >-
-  This article explains how to upgrade the SysKit Monitor to the latest major version.
+description: This article explains how to upgrade the SysKit Monitor to the latest major version.
-author: Andrea Budisa
-date: 23/5/207
 ---

 # Upgrade to the Latest Version